ietf-wg-ppm/draft-ietf-ppm-dap/draft-ppm-protocol.md

   newest report in a batch.
 This defines the boundaries with which the batch interval of each collect request must be aligned.
 (See
   {{batch-parameter-validation}}.)
+* `grace_window`: The minimum age of a client report, based on the report's timestamp, before the leader will include the report in an aggregation.
+  (See {{leader-state}}.)
 * `protocol`: named parameter identifying the core PPM protocol, e.g., Prio or Hits.